 We have two ongoing programs specifically for violence prevention.

 This program is a specialist behavioural change program for men who have been violent to women.
 The program offers a full range of resources to build the capacity for participants to make lasting changes.
 Participants volunteer for the program and must acknowledge and take responsibility for their behaviour before they can be accepted.

-Preventing Violence, Managing Anger
+Preventing Violence, Changing Behaviour

 In this twelve-week program, we work with participants in a group environment to address violent behaviour.
 By using cognitive-behavioural techniques, participants learn how to make lasting changes.
 The program stresses accountability and responsibility.
 It is more than anger management, focusing on the bigger picture.

 We give top priority to the safety of partners, children and other members of a participant's family at all times.
 Services supporting partners and children help us assess whether changes in your behaviour and relationships are helping them feel safer.
 Consequently risk assessment will be an ongoing process.

 COVID-19 - Connect & Support (for duration of the pandemic only)

 If you feel that you are at risk of being violent to a family member or need to discuss issues that are placing your partner and /or family at harm you can call Connect & Support on 0479 018 021 and have a conversation with a violence prevention specialist to discuss strategies that will keep your family safe and discuss ongoing supports through one of our programs.

 Please note this service is only available between the hours of 9am to 5pm Monday to Friday.
 If we are unable to take your call immediately leave a message and we will respond as soon as we possibly can.
 If the matter is urgent, please call 000.

 These programs are available to men and others living in the ACT and region who have used violence or are at serious risk of using violence, particularly within intimate partner and family relationships.
 However people having similar problems in other settings (e.g. workplace, social environments) are equally eligible for support.